Or the ghost, depending on how you wish to phrase it.

 And precisely by design.

-But they may not really have had much control over it because Indiana did their law when they did it.
+The only real surprise about this is that the Democrats did this so early on in the presidential process, but they may not really have had much control over it because Indiana did their law when they did it.

-But nevertheless, but the greetings and welcome back, folks.
+But nevertheless, greetings and welcome back, folks.

-Great to have you, Rush Limbaugh with the second hour of broadcast excellence today here at the Limbaugh Institute for Advanced Conservative Studies.
+Great to have you, Rush Limbaugh with the second hour of Broadcast Excellence today here at the Limbaugh Institute for Advanced Conservative Studies.

-Robert Costa.
+Robert Costa?

 Robert Costa used to be at National Review Online.